notAI-tech/LogoDet/README.md

 **Notes**:

-1. Although we were able to generate/ gather data for more than 2000 unique company logos, the current release is limited to [these 292 logos](https://github.com/notAI-tech/LogoDet/releases/download/292_classes_v1/classes.txt).
+1. Although we were able to generate/ gather data for more than 2000 unique company logos, the current release is limited to [these 292 logos](https://github.com/notAI-tech/LogoDet/releases/download/292_classes_v1/classes.txt) due to hardware constraints.
 2. We recommend using LogoDet via fastDeploy, as it doesn't require the user to install dependencies separately.